mlinares1998/terraform-hcloud-kubernetes/README.md

 <!-- Project Meta -->
 ## 📎 Project Info
-This project is built for the public and will always remain fully [open source](https://opensource.org).
+This project is built for the public and will always remain fully [Open Source](https://opensource.org/osd).

 <!-- License -->
 ### ⚖️ License